COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 In 2019, the Early Breast Cancer Trialists' Collaborative Group performed a meta-analysis using individual patient data from 4,756 women who participated in 10 trials that compared neoadjuvant chemotherapy with the same regimen given in the adjuvant setting.
 Compared with adjuvant therapy, neoadjuvant therapy was associated with an increased frequency of breast conservation (65% vs. 49%).
 There were no differences between neoadjuvant chemotherapy and adjuvant therapy in distant recurrence, breast cancer mortality, or death from any cause; however, neoadjuvant therapy was associated with higher 15-year local recurrence (21.4% vs. 15.9%; rate ratio, 1.37; 95% CI, 1.17−1.61; P = .001).[Level of evidence: 1iiA]

-Neoadjuvant therapy is particularly favored in patients with triple-negative or HER2-positive disease, when pathologic response is used as a guide in choosing the optimal adjuvant therapy after surgery (refer to the Triple-negative breast cancer section and the HER2/neu-positive breast cancer section of this summary for more information).
+Neoadjuvant therapy is particularly favored in patients with triple-negative or HER2-positive disease, when pathologic response is used as a guide in choosing the optimal adjuvant therapy after surgery.
+For more information, see the sections on Triple-negative breast cancer and HER2/neu-positive breast cancer.

 Omission of postoperative radiation therapy to the regional nodes in patients who initially present as node positive and become node negative after neoadjuvant therapy is currently being evaluated.